Secure Your Future with Fixed Income Securities

 Corporate Fixed Deposits (CFDs) are investment instruments offered by companies, governed by Sections 73-76 of the Companies Act, 2013.
 Unlike bank fixed deposits, CFDs are unsecured, meaning they do not have collateral backing.
 However, they often provide higher returns compared to bank deposits.

-Key Features of Corporate Fixed Deposits:
+Key Features of Corporate Fixed Deposits

 • Tenure: The deposit period ranges from 1 to 5 years.